Muscles of the Hand

 What are the Extrinsic Muscles of the Hand?

 In the extrinsic muscles, the fingers have two long flexors located on the underside of the forearm.
-They insert by tendons to the phalanges of the fingers.
+They insert tendons to the phalanges of the fingers.
 The deep flexor attaches to the distal phalanx, and the superficial flexor attaches to the middle phalanx.
 The flexors allow for the actual bending of the fingers.
 The thumb has one long flexor and a short flexor in the thenar muscle group.
 The human thumb also has other muscles in the thenar group (opponens and adductor brevis muscle), moving the thumb in opposition, making grasping possible.

 The extensor muscles are located on the back of the forearm and are connected in a more complex way than the flexors to the fingers’ dorsum.
 The tendons unite with the interosseous and lumbrical muscles of the hand to form the extensor hood mechanism.
 The primary function of the extensors is to straighten out the digits.
 The thumb has two extensors in the forearm; the tendons of these form the anatomical snuff box.
 The index finger and the little finger have an extra extensor, used, for instance, pointing.
-The extensors are situated within 6 separate compartments.
+The extensors are within 6 separate compartments.
 The first four compartments are located in the grooves present on the dorsum of the radius’s inferior side, while the 5th compartment is in between the radius and ulna.
 The 6th compartment is in the groove on the dorsum of the inferior side of the ulna.

 What Nerves Supply the Hand?